Fighting Hunger Needs an Advocate: You

 Our most effective method is to encourage people concerned about food security for our community to participate in the process, and, where practical and possible, to aid them in their efforts.
 Every voice matters.
 Any voice can make a difference.

 Advocacy can take many forms.
 Have you considered writing a text, email or letter to your MLA and the Premier of Manitoba?
-Ask them to support anti-poverty and and food security initiatives could help people break the poverty cycle and pay community dividends for years to come.
+Ask them to support anti-poverty and food security initiatives could help people break the poverty cycle and pay community dividends for years to come.

 Harvest Advocacy Goals